Ask Slashdot: Are Companies Under-Investing in IT? - Slashdot

 So, employees wouldn't dream of taking their own garbage out, taking turns cleaning the bathrooms at work, or working in an environment that wasn't equipped with a well-functioning heat and A/C system, so maintenance and cleaning staff is fully justified in their minds.

-But the trained professionals who maintain the services that feed their social media and internet addiction, along with maintaining the systems that tend to help generate the revenue that feeds paychecks is somehow something that "provides no
+But the trained professionals who maintain the services that feed their social media and internet addiction, along with maintaining the systems that tend to help generate the revenue that feeds paychecks is somehow something that "provides no value"?

+If this kind of ignorant mentality exists in an organization, then the fucking hiring problem isn't in IT.
+I say let the "average person" flounder like a fish out of water the next time the internet goes down, or ransomware hits their system.

 Re: (Score:2)